 Photo by Strauss Western via unsplash.com

-Bring a picnic, stop by the lake, and if you’re into fishing, this is one of the top spots in the state.
-You can even visit Pando, the world’s largest living organism (an aspen grove, and yes, it’s real).
-To see more on this quick trip, click here.
+Pack a picnic, stop at the lake, and if fishing is your thing, this is one of the best spots in Utah for it.
+You can even swing by and see Pando, the world’s largest living organism (it’s an aspen grove — yes, really).
+More on the Fishlake Scenic Drive here.

 Hit the Road